openimis/master-version/README.md

-openIMIS Master Version
+# openIMIS Master Version
-This repository holds tyhe files for the master version of openIMIS.
+This repository holds the files of the master version of openIMIS.